BelT26/RDFC/README.md

 ## Map
 I used the Bootstrap Resume walkthrough project as a guide to creating the JavaScript code to link to the Google Maps API.
 At the moment only one location is marked as the club both play and socialise at the South Park grounds.
 I decided to still use marker clusters as the club manager mentioned to me that he may like to add other venues to the map in the future

-## Sign Up Form

 ## Member Zone

-### Log In Form

 ### Next Fixture
+The next fixture page shows members the details of the next match.
+If no match has been flagged by the manager as the next fixture then the most recent match in the database is displayed.

+Members can see whether the booking system is currently open for the match displayed.
+If it is a link is shown which takes them to the match booking form.

+Once the manager has allocated the teams for the match the player names and a list of the reserves are displayed.

 ### League Table
+The league table sorts the players by the number of points they have scored and then by the number of matches they have played.
+When two or more players have the same number of points the player who has played the fewer matches ranks more highly.

 ### Past Results

-### Match Registration
+### Match Booking Form
+If match registrations are open a booking form is displayed.
+Otherwise users see a message informing them that registrations are currently closed.
+In the booking form users can see the date of the match.

+12 members can register for a match once this number has been reached the user is informed that the match is full but they are still able to book a place on the reserve list.
+If they do decide to be a reserve a message shows them their place on the list when they submit the form.

+If a member has already registered for the match rather than being shown the 'book match place' button they are given the option to cancel their place.
+If teams have already been allocated by the manager and the member has a place on the team, an email is generated to the manager to inform them that a player has cancelled and that they need to reselect the teams.

 ## Manager Zone

-### Fixture Updates
+### Add Fixture
-The Manager is able to add, cancel and edit the next match fixture details
+The Manager is able to create a new match and add the date, time and locations

-### Team Selection
+### Match Admin

+#### Edit Match
+This enables the manager to amend the time, date and location of matches.

+#### Delete Match
+This allows the manager to delete a match and all associated MatchPlayer objects.

+#### Open Registrations

+#### Flag Next Fixture

+#### Allocate Teams
 A maximum of 12 members per week can play.
 Once 12 people have registered a function is called to allocated players to either the blue or the white team as follows:
 The registered players are sorted in descending order according to their current points.
 If 2 or members have the same number of points, they are then ranked according to the number of matches with players with  the fewest number of matches played ranking higher
-The eams assigned according to the players' position in the sorted list:
+The teams are then assigned according to the players' position in the sorted list:
 Blues: 1, 4, 6, 8, 10, 12
 Whites: 2, 3, 5, 7, 9, 11
-Once assignment has occurred the next fixture details are be updated with the team details.
+Once assignment has occurred the next fixture details are updated with the team details.

-### Match Results
+#### Add Results
 The manager has the ability to manually enter the latest match score.
 The winning team gets 3 points, the losing team 0 points and in the case of a draw each team receives 1 point.
 Players automatically inherit their team’s points once the scores have been input by the manager